-Pets like dogs, cats and ferrets can become what is called a definitive hosts, meaning that the worms live their full lifecycle inside the animal.
+Pets like dogs and cats can become what is called a definitive hosts, meaning that the worms live their full lifecycle inside the animal.
 They mature into adults, mate and produce offspring.
 This serious conditions is called heartworm disease because worms live in the heart, blood vessels, and lungs of an infected pet.

 What are the symptoms of heartworm disease?

 Symptoms of heartworm disease typically don't appear until the disease is advanced.
 The most common symptoms of heartworm disease include swollen abdomen, coughing, fatigue, weight loss and difficulty breathing.

 How does my vet check my pet for heartworms?

 Your vet can conduct tests on your pet's blood to detect heartworm proteins (otherwise known as antigens) which are released into your pet's bloodstream.
 It takes at least five months after being bitten by an infected mosquito before these proteins are detectable.